ITjori/Image_Detection/README.md

-# Teachable Machine and Web Technologies: AI-Based Image Detection
+# Teachable Machine and Web Technologies: AI-Based Webcam Prediction

 ## Overview

-The goal of this project is to connect Teachable Machine with a web application that recognizes users and objects through a camera.
-The system processes the detected results and stores the final output in a MySQL database as well as XAMPP.
-The main objective was to construct an image capturing system capable of image recognition, predicting objects, and recording detections into a database in real time.
+This project integrates Teachable Machine with a web-based AI-powered detection system that uses a webcam to recognize objects in real time.
+The system captures images, processes predictions, and logs detection results into a MySQL database managed through XAMPP.
+The objective is to create an interactive AI-driven recognition platform capable of identifying objects via a web interface and efficiently storing detection data for analysis.

 ## How to Do It
 **Step 1: Design a Website**